Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 Snack: Enjoy a handful of nuts with a piece or cup of fresh fruit.

-Dinner: Prepare a vibrant stir fry with lots of colorful vegetables such as broccoli, carrots, and bell peppers.
+Dinner: Prepare a vibrant stir fry with colorful vegetables such as broccoli, carrots, and bell peppers.

 Cook with a small amount of oil and season with herbs and spices.
 Serve over brown rice.